ViktorGox/ProjectClientOnBoardGitProject/Documents/Functional Design.md

 | The system should be easily maintainable, allowing updates and bug fixes to be implemented without causing downtime or loss of data.                                                                             | M    | Interview           |

 # Exceptional Handling
+# Change Log
+We have added the following sections to the document:
+- v 1.1
+- added the requirements and the use case diagrams.
+- v 1.2
+-